ayberkt/formal-topology-in-UF/FormalTopology/CoverFormsNucleus.lagda.md

 open import FormalTopology    renaming (pos to pos′)
 ```

-We use an anonymous module that takes some formal topology `F` as a parameter to reduce
+We use a module that takes some formal topology `F` as a parameter to reduce
 parameter-passing.

 ```